kerusey/SmarTClouD/README.md

+# New Ker-Patch-5 is now available
 This repository contains 2 different ways of change coul magnet force:

-- KerPatch-4 is the latest update for potentiometers
+- KerPatch-4.
+Latest update for potentiometer way of changing coil magnet force.
-- KerPatch-5 coming soon.
+- KerPatch-5.
 Changing voltage on coils via PWM controller.

 Hey there!
 Here is my project called SmarTClouD.